catid/wirehair/README.md

 Wirehair produces a stream of error correction blocks from a data source using an erasure code.
 When enough of these blocks are received, the original data can be recovered.

 As compared to other similar libraries, an unlimited number of error correction blocks can be produced, and much larger block counts are supported.
+Furthermore, it gets slower as O(N) in the amount of input data rather than O(N Log N) like the Leopard block code or O(N^2) like the Fecal fountain code, so it is well-suited for large data.

+This is not an ideal MDS code, so sometimes it will fail to recover N original data packets from N symbol packets.
+It may take N + 1 or N + 2 or more.
+On average it takes about N + 0.02 packets to recover.
+Overall the overhead from the code inefficiency is low, compared to LDPC and many other fountain codes.

 A simple C API is provided to make it easy to incorporate into existing projects.
+No external dependencies are required.

 ##### Building: Quick Setup